 Allowing for the child’s age and ability, of course.
-You would not expect an 11-month-old to be able to do what a 2-year-old or a 7-year-old could do, but you are moving toward that ideal of full obedience, beginning at an early age.
+You would not expect an 11-month-old to be able to do what a 3-year-old or a 7-year-old could do, but you are moving toward that ideal of full obedience, beginning at an early age.

 Remember as you’re practicing obedience to give your young child one instruction at a time.
 And because of your little one’s young age, he may not yet be able to do exactly what you want, yet.
-And yes, this takes some coaching — especially with the part about having a good attitude.
+And yes, this takes some coaching — especially the part about having a good attitude.

 Your part is to be calm, patient, and encouraging.
 And to follow through.
 Every time.
 Natural consequences are always the best.
 For example: